Deep Variational Network Toward Blind Image Restoration: Related Works

-Different from the traditional model-driven MAP methods, DL approach represents a data-driven trend to solve the IR problem.
-The main idea is to straightforwardly train a explicit mapping function parameterized by DNN on the pre-collected large amount of image pairs in an end-to-end manner.
-The earliest convolutional neural network (CNN) method can be traced back to~\cite{jain2009natural}, in which a five-layer network was employed.
-Then, some auto-encoder based methods were proposed~\cite{xie2012image,agostinelli2013adaptive}.
-However, due to insufficient research in DNN, these methods are always inferior to the MAP-based methods in performance.
+DL-based methods represent a data-driven trend for the IR task.
+They straightforwardly train an explicit mapping function parameterized by DNN on a large amount of image pairs.
+The earliest convolution neural network (CNN) method can be traced back to~\cite{jain2009natural}, in which a five-layer network was employed.
+Some auto-encoder-based methods were then proposed in \cite{xie2012image,agostinelli2013adaptive}.
+Due to the insufficient research on DL technologies, however, these methods were inferior to the model-based methods in performance.

-The first significant improvement of DNN on IR tasks was achieved by Burger \textit{et al.}~\cite{burger2012image}, which obtained comparable performance with BM3D in image denoising using a plain multilayer perceptron (MLP).
-Benefitted from the development of deep CNN technologies, Zhang \textit{et al.}~\cite{zhang2017beyond} trained a deep CNN model named DnCNN and achieved SOTA performance in several IR tasks.
-Then, deep CNN was attracted more research attention and successfully used in almost all of the IR tasks, especially in image denoising~\cite{zhang2018learning,mao2016image,santhanam2017generalized,tai2017memnet,Anwar_2019_ICCV,yue2019variational} and super-resolution~\cite{dong2014learning,shi2016real,haris2018deep,zhang2018residual,zhang2019deep,hu2019meta,gu2019blind}.
+The first significant improvement of DL-based methods was achieved by \cite{burger2012image} which obtained comparable performance with BM3D~\cite{dabov2007image} in denoising task using a plain multilayer perceptron.
+Subsequently, Dong \textit{et al.}~\cite{dong2014learning} proposed the first CNN model for super-resolution, and it outperformed the classical model-based methods.
+With the advances of deep learning, Zhang \textit{et al.}~\cite{zhang2017beyond} trained a deep CNN model named DnCNN and achieved state-of-the-art performance in denoising, JPEG deblocking, and super-resolution.
+Since then, the DL-based methods began to dominate the research trend in almost all of the IR tasks, especially in denoising~\cite{mao2016image,zhang2018ffdnet,tai2017memnet,Anwar_2019_ICCV,zamir2021multi} and super-resolution~\cite{shi2016real, ledig2017photo,wang2018esrgan,zhang2018residual,gu2019blind,xu2020unified,zhang2021designing}.

-Compared with the traditional MAP approach, DL-based approach largely improves the IR performance by increasing the model capacity through DNN.
-However, such straightforward data-driven regime easily overfits to the training images because they do not sufficiently consider the intrinsic degradation process and the noise characteristic underlying the observed corrupted images.
-Therefore, it is necessary to develop a more comprehensive method to address the issues existed in both approaches.
+Inspired by the development of generative adversarial network (GAN)~\cite{goodfellow2014generative}, some DL-based methods also followed the research line of noise modeling introduced in Sec.~\ref{subsec:related_work_model}.
+Typically, Chen \textit{et al.}~\cite{chen2018image} proposed a noise generator to simulate the real noise under the adversarial training mechanism, and Kim \textit{et al.}~\cite{kim2019grdn} further introduced some camera settings (e.g., ISO level and shutter speed) into the generator as extra guidance.
+More recently, Yue \textit{et al.}~\cite{yue2020dual} proposed a dual adversarial loss to implement the noise removal and noise generation tasks into one unique Bayesian framework.
+Different from these GAN-based implicit noise modeling manners, this study adopts a more powerful and flexible non-i.i.d.
+Gaussian distribution to explicitly model the image noise, which avoids the instability in training GAN.